Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 |Last name: |`Aston`|
 |User type:| `Member`|

+Dr. Chris Aston is the clinic’s doctor.
+He is responsible for patient care, he will be entering patient history and treatment information.
+Chris can update information for patients.

-**Permissions**: Create, read patient information, read DOB
+* Chris can Create, read patient information, read DOB
 * Chris can modify patient information, including medical records and date of birth, and can view masked SSN.
-* Chris has **no** access to credit card information
 * All of Chris’s actions are logged

-In the `Contoso Clinic` Demo Application, you will be able to test the security measures configured for Edna and Chris to explore their permissions for reading, creating, altering, and deleting records in the solution.
-By default visiting the contosoclinic.com site you will be logged in as Edna.
+In the `Contoso Clinic` Demo Application, you will be logged in as **Edna** and able to test the capabilities of the deployed environment.

 ## DEPLOYMENT GUIDE